-Meet this week’s Head of the Class Mom, Ginny Nussbaum—co-founder of Island Swimming and a mom to two amazing kids!
+Meet this week’s Head of the Class Mom, Peng Zeng—founder of Playlingual and a mom to an amazing daughter!

 Tell us about yourself.
-Why did you start Island Swimming?
+Why did you open Playlingual?

 What is your secret to balancing work and family?
 Is there a balance?